Ninong Ry: Early life and education

 Ryan Morales Reyes was born and raised in Malabon.
 He previously worked as a restaurant chef before taking over the family's poultry business in the market after the passing of his father.
 He cites his father as his greatest influence, having honed his culinary skills as a child while assisting him in the kitchen.

+According to his vlogs and posts, he also has 12.5% Japanese ancestry.

 He graduated with a Bachelor of Science in Hotel, Restaurant, and Institution Management (BS HRIM), majoring in Culinary arts, from De La Salle-College of Saint Benilde.

 Career

 Reyes began sharing cooking videos in July 2020 as a way to pass time.
 His first video, which demonstrated how to cook Kare-kare, went viral within two months of being uploaded.
 Due to his popularity, he was named the 2021 calendar model for White Castle Whiskey, becoming the first male individual to be featured in the liquor brand's calendar campaign.

 In June 2022, Reyes collaborated with celebrity chef Boy Logro for a cooking session in his kitchen, followed by sharing aspects of Logro's life after the cooking experience.

 In October 2022, Reyes shared a memorable experience in one of his vlogs where he cooked for over 300 detainees at the San Juan City Jail Male Dormitory.
 He was joined by fellow vlogger Karen Bordador and partnered with Caritas Manila, a branch of Caritas Philippines, to be a part of the National Correctional Consciousness Week initiative.

+Since 2023, Reyes has served as an endorser for Knorr Professional due to his prominent use of Knorr Chicken Powder in his videos.
+He has used the product since 2009 and has described it as a "best-kept secret" of restaurants and hotels.
 In September 2023, Filipino singer and songwriter Jose Mari Chan made an unexpected visit to Reyes' kitchen vlog.

 Reyes played the role of Chef Kino in the 2023 horror anthology film Shake, Rattle & Roll Extreme, specifically in the "Mukbang" episode.
+He also participated in the Vietnamese reality show Let's Feast Vietnam (2023) with fellow content creator Dudut (Jaime Marino De Guzman) as his teammate.

 In 2025, Reyes was introduced as a brand ambassador for PLDT Home Marketing Communications and Services, alongside online streamer Suzzysaur and singer-songwriter Maki.